HVDW/Angular6-Webpack4-Seed/README.md

 # Angular 6 Webpack 4 Seed

-This seed is custom build with minimal features to be able to have a clean as quickly as possible.
+This Angular 6 seed is custom build with Webpack 4 and has minimal features to be able to have a clean start as quickly as possible.

 ## Install